FeatureBaseDB/www/content/blog/writing-a-custom-handler-for-goldengate.md

     VIEW REPORT ext
     ```

-#### Generating the Definitions File

-Since the replicat group does not have access to the source Oracle database, we have to generate definitions file for the tables on the source side and copy it to the replicat container.

-1. Generate the definitions file.
-    ```
-    $ docker exec -it sampleogghandler_extract_1 su oracle -c "defgen paramfile dirprm/ddemo.prm"
-    ```

-2. Copy the definitions to `/common` so the replicat container can access it:
-    ```
-    $ docker exec -it sampleogghandler_extract_1 su -c "cp /u01/app/ogg/dirdef/demo.def /common"
-    ```

 #### Setting Up the Pilosa Handler Project

 We are going to take a detour to setup the custom handler project here.